 Look to see if they have participated in any group discussions.
 This is a great way to enter the conversation and start showcasing your expertise.
 And remember to keep your comments upbeat, positive, and professional.

-Now look to see if you have people in your LinkedIn contacts that can provide an introduction to them.
+Now look to see if you have people in your LinkedIn contacts who can provide an introduction to them.
 Ask what they know about the company and if they recommend them as a potential employer.
 Ask them what they think is the best way to get introduced.

 Note that you did not ask them to introduce you, but rather you asked them for advice on how to get introduced.
 You're not asking for a favor.